Opioid Addiction Treatment Options

 Becoming addicted to opioids is common because of their highly powerful effects on the brain, and even using them as medically directed can lead to an addiction.
 You can become addicted to opioids after using them for several months.
 If you stop taking them, you’ll experience heavy withdrawal symptoms.

 It’s important to understand that addiction and dependence are not technically the same.
 More specifically, a larger number of people may become dependent on opioids after they’ve been prescribed by a doctor.
 A dependency can develop rather quickly.
-On the other hand, addiction is more long term and affects a smaller number of users.
+On the other hand, addiction is more long term and affects a lesser number of users.

 Addiction is characterized by a compulsive and continuing need for the drug.
 It’s more severe than dependence in that there’s a risk of overdose.
 Overdoses usually happen when high doses of opioids are consumed.
-This can essentially lead to unconsciousness or death.

 More generally, some other signs of opioid addiction are changing friends, losing interest in activities that you’ve once loved or choosing to spend time alone when you’re usually surrounded by people.
 Additionally, it may also involve poor hygiene habits, eating more or less than you usually do, changing sleep schedules or being overly energetic.